liuyifei0226/atproject/README.md

       seed status:    4 seen now, plus 0.000 distributed copies peer status:    0 seen now, 0.0% done at 0.0 kB/s

  Congratulations!
 This means your academic torrents works perfect.

-You can Press "Control+C" to quit and get back to python.
+ After download finish, it will use exit() to jump out.

+# How to Uninstall:

+  (1) if you have administrator permission, and install to a system path:

+      sudo pip uninstall atproject

+  (2) If you do not have administrator permission，and intall to User:

+      pip uninstall atproject